empful/STAT3612-Project/README.md

 3) "Section 5.1 Model_Comparison.Rmd"
 4) "Section 5.2 Logistic Regression.Rmd"

+Note that:
-Note clean.csv is the pre-processed data set.
+clean.csv is the pre-processed data set.
+Logistic-Regression.html is the results for section 5.2 model tuning.